agnesoft/adb/documentation/design_specification_query.md

 "Ids": ["int64"]
 ```

-Implicit functions declarations:

--   `"arraySize": { "arguments": ["array"], "body": <implementation defined>, "return": "int64" }` (a function that takes any array and returns `int64` value as the array size/length)
--   `"arrayValue": { "arguments": ["array", "int64"], "body": <implementation defined>, "return": "value" }` (a function that takes an array and index `int64` and returns the value at that index from the array)

-Implicit declarations:
+Implicit arrays:

 -   `"ByteArray": ["byte"]`

 #### function

 Represents a sequence of instructions.
-Can be a standalone type or a method (part of an `object`, see below).
+Can be a standalone function or a method (part of an `object`, see below).
 A function has following properties:

--   arguments
+-   arguments (OPTIONAL: an array of existing types)
--   body
+-   body (REQUIRED: an array of strings each representing an expression)
--   return
+-   return (OPTIONAL: a single existing type that is the returned value)

 The only mandatory field is `body`.
-The `arguments` is a list of types (native or custom).
+The `arguments` is a list of types (native or custom) that are to be passed into the function as arguments.
 The `return` must be a single type (native or custom).
-The `body` is the list of string expressions.
+The `body` is the list of string expressions (see below).

 Syntax: